benjaminion/upgrading-ethereum-book/src/book.md

 \end{aligned}
 $$

-With 300,000 validators this equates to 515,333 ETH per year, plus change.
-For comparison, the Eth1 block and uncle rewards currently amount to almost five million ETH per year.
+With 300,000 validators this equates to 515,333&nbsp;ETH per year, plus change.
+For comparison, under proof of work, Ethereum's block and uncle rewards amounted to almost five million ETH per year.

 We can graph the maximum issuance as a function of the number of validators.
 It's just a scaled square root curve.